lamech-byte/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

-iiiiiiii What happens when you type google.com in your browser and press Enter
+What happens when you type google.com in your browser and press Enter